Standards and Procedures

 Alternative Certification for International Graduate Students Serving in Teaching Positions

-All other requests for Alternative Certification require strong College, Department, or interdisciplinary degree program justification.
-The Graduate and Professional School will evaluate requests on a case-by-case basis.
+All other requests for Alternative Certification require strong college/school, department, or interdisciplinary degree program justification.
+The Graduate and Professional School will determine whether to grant Alternative Certification Requests on a case-by-case basis.

 English Language Proficiency Examination

 The English Language Proficiency Examination (ELPE) evaluates English skill in the area of oral communication.
-The examination is designed to evaluate the test-taker’s understandability and accuracy in verbal use of the English language.
-The assessment is conducted by a panel of two or three trained individuals, and the interviewers undergo pre-session training to ensure common standards.
+The examination is designed to evaluate the test-taker’s ability to both listen to and speak the English language.
+A panel of two or three trained individuals conduct the assessment, and the interviewers undergo pre-session training to ensure common standards.

-Successful completion of the ELPE can provide Level 1 Certification as required by the State of Texas and Texas A&M University before a graduate student is eligible to serve as a Graduate Assistant-Teacher (GAT), Graduate Assistant-Lecturer (GAL), or in any other teaching position with instructional or curricular support responsibilities.
+Successful completion of the ELPE provides Level 1 Certification as required by the State of Texas and Texas A&M University before a graduate student is Eligible to serve as a Graduate Assistant-Teacher (GAT), Graduate Assistant-Lecturer (GAL), or in any teaching position with instructional or curricular support responsibilities.
 More information regarding the English Language Proficiency Requirements may be found on the Graduate and Professional School website.

-Visit the Testing Services website for more information on upcoming exam dates and how to register for the English Language Proficiency Exam.
+Visit the Testing Services website for more information on available exam dates and directions regarding registration for the English Language Proficiency Exam.

 Intellectual Property

-The ownership, management and commercialization of system-owned Intellectual Property and Tangible Research Property are set forth in System Policy 17.01 Intellectual Property Management and Commercialization.
-Intellectual Property reflects, collectively, all forms of intellectual property including but not limited to issued patents, patent applications, patentable inventions, (including without limitation those inventions where the System has decided not to file for patent protection or has deferred a decision to file for patent protection, or a patent application is not currently filed), plant variety protection certificates, copyrightable works, trademarks, mask works and trade secrets.
-The System recognizes and affirms the traditional academic freedom of its faculty and staff to publish pedagogical, scholarly, or artistic works without restriction.
-In keeping with this philosophy, the System does not claim copyright to pedagogical, scholarly, or artistic works, regardless of their form of expression, unless required by a funding or research contract.
-Such works include, but are not limited to, copyrightable works of students created in the course of their education, such as dissertations, papers and journal articles.
-Authors of copyrightable works that are not owned by the System, its members, or another party such as a research sponsor, own the copyright in their works and are free to publish them, register the copyright, and receive any revenues which may result.
+The Texas A&M University System (TAMUS) recognizes and affirms the traditional academic freedom of its faculty, staff, and students to publish pedagogical, scholarly, or artistic works.
+In keeping with this philosophy, the System does not claim copyright to pedagogical, scholarly, or artistic works, regardless of their form of expression, except in certain circumstances.
+See System Regulation 17.01.01 – Ownership of Intellectual Property and Tangible Research Property for more details.
+Such works include, but are not limited to, copyrightable works of students created in the course of their education, such as dissertations, theses, papers, and journal articles.
+Furthermore, the System does not claim ownership in popular nonfiction, novels, poems, musical compositions, or other works of artistic imagination that do not constitute significant use of resources and/or are not considered works for hire.
+Authors of copyrightable works not owned by the System, its members, or another party such as a research sponsor, own the copyright in their works and are free to publish them, register the copyright, and receive any revenues that may result.

-1. whether or not the intellectual property was conceived or developed as a result of activities related to an individual’s employment responsibilities and/or with support from university-administered funds, facilities or personnel;
+- was the Intellectual Property conceived or developed as a result of activities related to an individual’s employment (graduate students who receive a stipend from a member or accept a graduate assistant position at a member are generally considered employees) responsibilities and/or with support from university-administered funds, facilities, or personnel;

-2. whether or not the intellectual property was conceived or developed in the course of, or resulting from, research supported by a grant or contract with the Federal Government, state government, a nonprofit, or for-profit nongovernmental entity; and,
+- was the intellectual property conceived or developed in the course of, or resulting from, research supported by a grant or contract with the Federal Government, state government, a nonprofit, or for-profit nongovernmental entity; or

 Oak Ridge Associated Universities

-Since 1950, students and faculty of Texas A&M University and its branch campuses have benefited from membership in Oak Ridge Associated Universities (ORAU).
-ORAU provides innovative scientific and technical solutions to advance national priorities in science, education, security, and health.
-Through specialized teams of experts, unique laboratory capabilities, and a consortium of more than 145 major colleges and universities, ORAU works with federal, state, local, and commercial organizations to advance national priorities and serve the public interest by integrating academic, government and scientific resources globally.
+Since 1950, students and faculty of Texas A&M University and its branch campuses have benefited from membership in Oak Ridge Associated Universities (ORAU), which provides innovative scientific and technical solutions to advance national priorities in science, education, security, and health.
+Through specialized teams of experts, unique laboratory capabilities and access to a consortium of more than 150 major PhD granting institutions, ORAU works with federal, state, local, and commercial customers to advance national priorities and serve the public interest.

 For more information about ORAU and its programs, visit www.orau.org or contact: